-Neither the book nor the movie explain why or how there are Jumpers yet in the book we at least learn that David is basically opening up a “David shaped doorway” which moves around him as he passes though.
-This why there is no “Bamf” or pop of displaced air when he teleports.
-In the movie David sometimes teleports as if he is just simply vanishing into thin air but at other times his teleports destroy his surroundings.
+Neither the book nor the movie explains why or how there are Jumpers yet in the book we at least learn that David is basically opening up a “David shaped doorway” which moves around him as he passes through.
+This way there is no “Bamf” or pop of displaced air when he teleports.
+In the movie, David sometimes teleports as if he is just simply vanishing into thin air but at other times his teleports destroy his surroundings.
 Is this caused by him being emotionally distressed when jumping?
 When dealing with a fantastic story element it is important to set rules and remain consistent, this movie fails miserably at this.
-It’s also never explained as to how Griffin was able stalk David across the globe.
-In the early part of the movie we spot Jaimie Bell hanging around watching David but we never learn how he was tipped off to David being a Jumper in the first place or how he can keep tabs on him.
+It’s also never explained as to how Griffin was able to stalk David across the globe.
+In the early part of the movie, we spot Jaimie Bell hanging around watching David but we never learn how he was tipped off to David being a Jumper in the first place or how he can keep tabs on him.

 Now in the book there was a scene where David did visit his hometown, with of course no one hunting him at the time, and at a house party a jealous boyfriend attacks David for talking to his girl (not Millie just a girl he knew from high school), and while fighting in a dark room David teleports the drunken idiot to the airport at the edge of town and leaves him there.
 No one believes the guy when he later claims to have been abducted by aliens.
 David in the book is smart, he never teleports where he can be seen, and he certainly would never have broken into the Coliseum in Rome to impress a girl as movie David does in the movie.

-Note: Doug Liman is returning to the world of Jumper but instead of movie sequels this will be shown on You Tube Red and will be based on the third novel of the series, Impulse, which follows David and Millie’s daughter, Cent, who inherited her father’s ability to “jump.”
+Note: Doug Liman is returning to the world of Jumper but instead of movie sequels this will be shown on You Tube Red and will be based on the character Millie, David’s daughter from the third book, but the series Impulse looks to be, once again, very different from the source material.